wmjordan/Codist/README.md

 The interface of _Codist_ will change according to the _International_ settings of _Visual Studio_.

 ## Other Features

+From version 7.4 on, extra menu commands to open build output target folder are added to the _Build_ menu.

 It is possible to output a time stamp after each build.